s8sato/kyodoku/docs/server_configuration.md

 ## :eye_in_speech_bubble: Watchlist & Notifications
 ### `/watch list`
 - Shows your current watchlist
-- When a watched book’s voice channel becomes active, you will receive a **DM notification**
+- When a watched book’s voice channel reaches the participant threshold and becomes active, you will receive a **DM notification**
 ### `/watch add <ISBN1> <ISBN2> ...`
 - Adds one or more books to your watchlist
 ### `/watch remove <ISBN1> <ISBN2> ...`